City of Carlisle: Geography

-Along the City of Carlisle's northern extent is the Solway Firth, which forms the western section of the Anglo-Scottish border, and thus divides the city from Dumfries and Galloway, one of the council areas of Scotland.
-To the east is the English county of Northumberland; to the south is the district of Eden and to the west and south-west the borough of Allerdale, both in the county of Cumbria.
+Along the City of Carlisle's northern extent was the Solway Firth, which forms the western section of the Anglo-Scottish border, and thus separated the district from Dumfries and Galloway, one of the council areas of Scotland.
+To the east was the English county of Northumberland; to the south was the former district of Eden and to the west and south-west the former borough of Allerdale, both in the county of Cumbria.

-Much of the city spans the flood plain of the River Eden resulting in large parts of the district being vulnerable to flooding.
+Much of the district spanned the flood plain of the River Eden resulting in large parts of the district being vulnerable to flooding.
 Two further tributaries, the Petteril and Caldew nearly surround the historic walled centre.

 Carlisle experiences an oceanic climate (Köppen climate classification Cfb).

 Demography

-At the 2011 UK census, the City of Carlisle had a total population of 107,524.
+At the 2011 UK census, the City of Carlisle district had a total population of 107,524.
 46.8% of the residents over the age of 16 were married or in a registered same-sex civil partnership, 11.9% were co-habiting couples, and 41.2% were not living in a couple.

 In 1841, 15.7% of Carlisle's population was middle class compared to 14% in England and Wales; this increased to 18.9% in 1931 (15% nationally) and 35.7% in 2001 (48% nationally).
 Carlisle's proportion of working-class people increased slowly from 1841 to 1931, changing from 33.0% to 37.9 while the national average changed from 37% to 36% in the same period.
 Since 1931 it has fallen and risen again to 34.0% in 2001 (26% nationally).
 The rest of the population was made up of clerical workers and skilled manual workers.